Family Dollar shareholders approve Dollar Tree deal

 While Dollar Tree has suburban stores across most U.S. states, Family Dollar and Dollar General have a large presence in low-income neighborhoods.

-They have been facing competition from the smaller format stores started by retailers such as Wal-Mart Stores Inc and Target Corp.
+They have been facing competition from the smaller format stores started by retailers such as Wal-Mart Stores Inc (WMT.N) and Target Corp (TGT.N).

 The combination would help Dollar Tree increase its clout with vendors, S&P Capital IQ analyst Levy Efraim told Reuters.